ckeil0689/master-thesis/README.md

+# Reproducable methods for network analysis of high-throughpot genomic data
-# Reimplementation of a Regulatory Network for Th17 Cell Specification
+## A reimplementation of a Regulatory Network for Th17 Cell Specification
 [Reference method source on Cell](http://www.cell.com/cell/abstract/S0092-8674(12)01123-3)

 This project is part of my master thesis at the Center for Bionformatics, University of Hamburg, and the University Medical Center (UKE) in Hamburg.